2020 Challenge Tour

 The 2020 Challenge Tour was the 32nd season of the Challenge Tour, the official development tour to the European Tour.

-The tour started as the Satellite Tour with its first Order of Merit rankings in 1989 and was officially renamed as the Challenge Tour at the start of the 1990 season.
+In-season changes

 After beginning with three tournaments in South Africa co-sanctioned with the Sunshine Tour, the remainder of the season was severely impacted by the COVID-19 pandemic, with many tournaments being cancelled or postponed.

 Schedule

 The following table lists official events during the 2020 season.

-Challenge Tour Rankings
+Rankings

-The rankings were titled as the Road to Mallorca and were based on prize money won during the season, calculated using a points-based system.
-The top five players on the tour earned limited status to play on the 2021 European Tour.
+The rankings were titled as the Road to Mallorca and were based on tournament results during the season, calculated using a points-based system.
+The top five players on the rankings earned limited status to play on the 2021 European Tour.